cameronterry/wp-semantria/readme.txt

 WordPress plugin for integrating with Semantria to generate custom taxonomies.

+Author's word, "I always strive to make the best than I can but live resolutely in the knowledge than I have much more to learn from you than you from I."

 == Description ==

 Simple plugin that allows you to connect to your [Semantria](http://semantria.com/) API account to WordPress to generate tags and custom taxonomies for your Posts.